-NASA astronaut Mark Vande Hei, Russian cosmonauts to return to Earth
+NASA astronaut Mark Vande Hei, Russian cosmonauts return safely to Earth

 NASA hopes this collaboration will continue.
 It has invested more than $100 billion into the station and now has SpaceX to provide regular crew transportation to and from the station.

 The White House recently said it would extend the life of the ISS — which has been continuously occupied for more than 20 years — until 2030.
-Russia, however, has only committed to the station through 2024.
+Russia, however, has committed to the station only through 2024.
 Recently, Russian space agency head Rogozin said the country would “closely monitor the actions of our American partners and, if they continue to be hostile, we will return to the question of the existence of the International Space Station.”

 Amid tension with Russia, Biden administration wants to extend the life of the International Space Station

 While on the station, Vande Hei, a retired Army colonel who served in the Iraq War, said he became friends with his Russian counterparts.
 “They are wonderful human beings,” he told CBS News in January.
-“I definitely think that the space station and our cooperation with the Russians on the space station in particular are a great sign of how successful we can be when we get to know each other and to do things that are cooperative, rather than find points of conflict.”
+“I definitely think that the space station and our cooperation with the Russians on the space station, in particular, are a great sign of how successful we can be when we get to know each other and to do things that are cooperative, rather than find points of conflict.”

 This week, NASA chief Nelson told reporters that the agency will celebrate Vande Hei’s “historic 355 days in space.”
 And he added that “for the safety of our astronauts, the working relationship between NASA and our international partners continues.
 And that includes the professional relationship between the cosmonauts and our astronauts.”

 Vande Hei’s record of 355 days on the ISS eclipses Scott Kelly’s 340 days.
-When Vande Hei launched almost a year ago, he knew there was the possibility it would last longer than the typical six months, but wasn’t sure.
-NASA ended up extending his flight to make room for a Russian actress and producer to shoot scenes for a movie on the ISS as well as to ensure there would be a continued U.S. presence on the station.
+When Vande Hei launched almost a year ago with Dubrov, who also spent nearly a year in space, he knew there was the possibility it would last longer than the typical six months.
+But wasn’t sure.
+NASA ended up extending Vande Hei’s flight to make room for a Russian actress and producer to shoot scenes for a movie on the ISS as well as to ensure there would be a continued U.S. presence on the station.

+In all, Vande Hei and Dubrov completed 5,680 orbits of Earth and traveled more than 150 million miles, NASA said.

-He said he has enjoyed his tour, but never counted down the days until his return.
+He said he has enjoyed his tour but never counted down the days until his return.
 “I think that would just be make it more challenging for me. … If they said I needed to stay up longer, I would happily stay up longer, but I would not volunteer to stay up longer.”